 #88 Spend the Day in Mobile

 I took the kids on a day trip to Mobile, AL and we had the best time!
 We went during Mardi Gras, so we were able to see a parade, visit the USS Alabama, and have ice cream at the Moon Pie General Store.
-It was fun day!
-(Check out this post for 5 Things to do in Mobile with Kids! )
+It was such fun day!
+(Here are 5 Things to do in Mobile with Kids! )

 #89 Do Some Bible Art